 Coffee: Germans love to drink coffee.
 Coffee can be found everywhere in the citty and is generally always freshly brewed.
 Hamburg is also the world's busiest place for coffee trading.

-Entertainment: The Kiez or Reeperbahn is a street and nightlife entertainment district in Hamburg's St. Puli district, located approximately 3 kilometers (10 minutes) from the HMC.
+Entertainment: The Kiez or Reeperbahn is a street and nightlife entertainment district in Hamburg's St. Puli district, located approximately 3 kilometers (10 minutes) from the CCH.